65th Airborne Special Forces Brigade: Training

 One of the training camps is located in jungles of Kelardasht, in which jungle warfare is trained during spring.
 The winter training camp is in Emamzadeh Hashem, in which there is a ski resort dedicated to the brigade, used for training snow warfare.
 The summer camp is located at Karaj Dam.
 Another camp is located in the desert of Qom, in which desert warfare is trained.

 The Hostage Rescue Unit, also known as Unit-110, is one of the units of the brigade, which has its own base in Mehrabad International Airport.
 According to the brigade commander Khosravi, the hostage rescue forces of the brigade are "our most elite forces".
 This unit cooperates with security organizations.

-The unit has a special insignia.

-NOHED Insignia and Badges

 Equipment and insignia

 They are recognizable due to their use of safariflage DPM pattern camouflage.
 They wear a tactical vest and a green beret.
 The patch of the 65th is a dagger and golden wing superimposed over a green parachute with an Achaemenid-style shield on its background and is located on the left shoulder.
 The MPT-9S (Iranian-built collapsible stock variant of MP5) is their standard weapon, replacing the older Uzi.
+As of recent exercises, the standard of individual equipment has been greatly upgraded, with modern, MOLLE-type plate carriers and FAST-type helmets as well as modern small arms optics becoming increasingly common.

-The CZ-75 pistol and AK-103 rifle are also in use by the unit.
+The CZ 75 pistol and AK-103 rifle as well as are also in use by the unit.
+Domestically produced AR-15–style assault rifles have also become common.